Jestercheek123/EvaP/Questionnaires:-Structure.md

 ### Questionnaire types

 There are two questionnaire types:
-* Course questionnaires refer to a course in general, e.g. teaching materials and contents.
+* General questionnaires refer to a course in general, e.g. teaching materials and contents.
+They can either be placed above or below the contributor questionnaires.
 * Contributor questionnaires refer to a contributor, e.g. a lecturer or teaching assistant.

 Contributor questionnaires cannot be assigned to courses and vice versa.

 Each questionnaire has a title and one or more questions.

-Each course can have multiple course questionnaires assigned and to each contributor of a course, a different set of contributor questionnaires can be assigned (see [[Assignment | Questionnaires: Assignment]])
+Each course can have multiple general questionnaires assigned and to each contributor of a course, a different set of contributor questionnaires can be assigned (see [[Assignment | Questionnaires: Assignment]])

 ### Question types

-There are three question types:
+There are multiple question types:
 * Likert questions measure agreement/disagreement on a scale from 1 (complete agreement) to 5 (complete disagreement)
 * Grade questions are similar to likert questions but use school grades from 1 (best) to 5 (worst) instead of agreement levels
+* Yes/no questions have "yes" and "no" as possible answer options.
+Either option can be defined to be the positive value depending on the question.
+* Bipolar questions have two poles (e.g., "too small"/"too large") each with three increments, placed on both sides of an "ideal" value, so these questions have 7 possible answers.
-* Comment questions can be answered in a text field.
-These comments are reviewed by staff users before publishing.
+* Text questions can be answered in a text field.
+These text answers are reviewed by staff users before publishing.

-For likert and grade questions there is also the option to select a "no answer" field when evaluating.
-This might lead students to spend less thoughts on their answers, but was considered necessary nonetheless, because TODO.
+For all non-text questions there is also the option to select a "no answer" field when evaluating.
+This might lead students to spend less thoughts on their answers, but was considered necessary nonetheless, because not everyone might be able to answer every question.

 ### Questionnaire attributes

-* Attributes that are shown to lecturers and staff users to help with [[questionnaire assignment | Questionnaires: Assignment]]:
+* Attributes that are shown to lecturers and managers to help with [[questionnaire assignment | Questionnaires: Assignment]]:
   * Name: A short name describing the main use of the questionnaire, e.g. "Lecture - teaching materials"
   * Description: A tooltip that is shown during assignment to provide a more detailed description of the questionnaire's contents.
 * Attributes that are visible to students: